DLR-VF/UrMoAC/docs/mkdocs/InputDataFormats.md

 * to node: the __numeric__ ID of the node (intersection) the road ends at;
 * foot: whether pedestrians may use this road;
 * bike: whether bicyclists may use this road;
-* passenger: whether motorised vehicles may use this road;
+* car: whether motorised vehicles may use this road;
 * speed: the maximum velocity allowed on this road in km/h;
 * length: the length of this road in meters;
 * geometry: a line strip defining this road&apos;s geometry.